Frequently Asked Questions

 - First point of contact would be your child’s class teacher to share your concerns.

-- You could also arrange to meet Mrs Brooks, the School SENCo.
+- You could also arrange to meet Mrs Paver, the School SENCo.

 - Look at the SEND policy on our website.